-We are proud to bring to Saskatoon the first annual Mini Maker Faire, featuring both established and emerging provincial makers displaying various DIY science and technology projects, educational workshops, robots, hand-made crafts, wearable creations, sci-fi related displays & art, inventions, everyday hacks and more.
+Saskatoon Mini Maker Faire had its inaugural annual event in May 2018 and featured both established and emerging provincial Makers displaying various DIY science and technology projects, educational workshops, robots, hand-made crafts, wearable creations, sci-fi related displays & art, inventions, everyday hacks and more.

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.